contrast-zone/t-rewriter.js/draft/co-rewrite.md

   )
   ```

-- further branching of rules in higher levels is possible, but rarely necessary
+- further branching of rules in deeper levels is possible, but rarely necessary

 - ```
     <top> := (RULE (READ <read>+) (WRITE <write>+))